How to get a dog to take a pill

 These little, but probably unnoticed points, are a major part of the reason your vet seems so successful.

-There are now an increasing number of ‘palatable’ tablets available – more so for dogs than cats – and if your dog isn’t particularly fussy about their food, this can be the most painless and hassle free way of medicating them.
+There are now an increasing number of ‘palatable’ tablets available – more so for dogs than cats – and if your dog isn’t particularly fussy about their food, this can be the most painless and hassle-free way of medicating them.
 N.B.
 The whole point of these tablets is they are ‘tasty’ so it is very important not to leave these within your pet’s reach.

 Widely available from the vets, these often work best for small dogs.
 The idea behind them is you can push the tablet to the back of the pet’s throat without losing your fingers.
 It does require practice and is not infallible, however once mastered, it can be effective.

-Do it like the vets do
+2. Do as the vets do

+If your dog won’t take pills, do it like the vets do.
 Once mastered, this technique is very simple and effective:

 - Either restrain your pet yourself or get an ‘assistant’ to help